syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

            s
            (guard (< 70 (length (car (split-string s "\n")))))))

+Put simply, el-search is a tool to match representations of symbolic expressions written in a buffer or file.
+Most of the time, but not necessarily, this is Elisp code.
+El-search has no semantic understanding of the meaning of these s-exps as a program.
+For example, if you define a macro `my-defvar' that expands to `defvar' forms, the pattern `(defvar ,_) will not match any equivalent `my-defvar' form, it just matches any lists of two elements with the first element being the symbol `defvar'.

 You can define your own pattern types with `el-search-defpattern' which is analogue to `defmacro'.
 See C-h f `el-search-pattern' for